Volunteer with Ravenwood

 Every year we offer a Volunteer Training Day at the beginning of the summer, usually on a Saturday in early June at our Trumbull Canyon Camp location near Whitefish and Columbia Falls.
 We will let you know the date when we receive your volunteer application.

-If you can’t make it to the in-person Volunteer Training Day, we also offer an online Volunteer Training Course on Google Classroom.
-Just join the class, read the material and watch the videos, and test your knowledge with our online quizzes.
-You must submit all 3 quizzes for the training to be complete.
+If you can’t make it to the in-person Volunteer Training Day, we also offer an online Volunteer Training Course on on our website.
+Just read the material and watch the videos, and test your knowledge with our online quizzes.
+You must submit all 3 quizzes for the training to be complete, and then our staff will be in contact for the next steps.

 Get a Background Check

-Unless you are volunteering through a public school, everyone who helps out in Ravenwood programs that include minors must submit some basic information so that our office can run a background check.
+Unless you are volunteering through a public school that has their own background check procedure, everyone who helps out in Ravenwood programs that include minors must submit some basic information so that our office can run a background check.
 The information we need is:

 - Your full legal name